Authenticating to Chainguard Registry

 chainctl auth configure-docker --pull-token

-Pulls authenticated in this way are associated with a Chainguard identity, which is associated with the group selected when the pull token was created.
+Pulls authenticated in this way are associated with a Chainguard identity, which is associated with the organization selected when the pull token was created.

 Note on Multiple Pull Tokens